 This figure is a measure of the percentage of long-term patients who are prescribed antipsychotic drugs.
 Excessive reliance on these medications may mean a nursing home is using these drugs to control patient behavior in scenarios where such drugs are not medically indicated.
 Nevertheless, some facilities may need to rely more on these drugs due to an increased number of patients suffering from Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients who were prescribed antianxiety medications.
-These medications are used to treat residents suffering from depression and anxiety.
+This is the percentage of patients who were given antianxiety drugs.
+Antianxiety medications are administered to residents suffering from depression or anxiety.